Heyniki07/EDA_On_Automobile_Segmentation_Data/README.md

 # EDA_On_Automobile_Customer_Segmentation_Data
- Project Overview
-EDA on Automobile Customer Segmentation Dataset aims to help an automobile company understand its customer base better before entering new markets.
-By leveraging historical customer data, the project performs segmentation and builds predictive models to guide targeted marketing strategies.

- Dataset Description
-The dataset includes customer information such as:

-*Gender

-*Age

-*Ever Married

-*Graduated

-*Profession

-*Work Experience

-*Spending Score

-*Family Size

-*Customer Segmentation Label (A, B, C, D)

-Operations Performed
-1. Data Pre-processing
-Handled missing values and inconsistencies.

-Converted categorical data to numerical format using encoding techniques.

-Created additional features like age groups and encoded spending score.

-2. Exploratory Data Analysis (EDA)
-Distribution plots for numerical features.

-Count plots and bar graphs for categorical variables.

-Boxplots to visualize relationships between age and spending score.

-Correlation matrix to find inter-feature relationships.

-Segmentation-wise demographic and behavioral analysis.

-3. Predictive Modeling
-Built classification models (e.g., Logistic Regression, Decision Trees, Random Forests) to predict customer segments.

-Evaluated model performance using accuracy, precision, recall, and confusion matrix.

-Identified key features influencing customer segmentation.

- Objective
-To segment customers effectively based on demographics and behavioral data to support personalized marketing and optimize the go-to-market strategy for new territories.
+EDA On Automobile Customer Segmentation Data

+An automobile company plans to enter new markets with their existing products (P1, P2, P3, P4, and P5).
+After intensive market research, they’ve deduced that the behavior of the new market is similar to their existing one.
+In their current market, the sales team classified customers into 4 segments (A, B, C, D) and performed segmented outreach and communication accordingly.

+---

+## 📊 Project Overview

+This project performs **Exploratory Data Analysis (EDA)** on the customer dataset to uncover insights, understand segment behavior, and develop predictive models for customer segmentation.

+---

+## 🔍 Dataset Description

+The dataset includes the following features:

+- `Gender`
+- `Age`
+- `Ever Married`
+- `Graduated`
+- `Profession`
+- `Work Experience`
+- `Spending Score`
+- `Family Size`
+- `Segmentation` (A, B, C, D)

+---

+## ⚙️ Operations Performed

+### 1. Data Pre-processing
+- Handled missing values.
+- Encoded categorical features.
+- Engineered new features (e.g., `Age_Group`, `Spending_Score_Encoded`).

+### 2. Exploratory Data Analysis (EDA)
+- Visualized distributions of numerical and categorical features.
+- Used boxplots to analyze relationships (e.g., Age vs. Spending Score).
+- Created correlation matrices.
+- Analyzed customer distribution across segments.

+### 3. Predictive Modeling
+- Built classification models (Logistic Regression, Decision Trees, Random Forest).
+- Evaluated models using accuracy, precision, recall, and confusion matrix.
+- Identified important features influencing segmentation.

+---

+## 🎯 Objective

+To segment customers effectively using demographic and behavioral data, enabling personalized marketing and aiding the company’s entry into new markets with data-driven strategy.